 B.) Larger cubic inch motors, 430 cubic inch, etc. are permitted

 Rules for larger cubic inch motors-minimum weight of 2,450 lbs with driver.
 Hoosier tire compound of 1300 or harder; American Racer Tire compound of 44 or harder.
-Carburetor not to exceed 750 CFM.
+Open carburetor.

 C.) Crate Engines ARE permitted for competition.
 RUSH, Fastrak and NeSmith seals are permitted.
 Seals cannot be altered.